Join Our CASP Team!

 - Other responsibilities as assigned.

-More about our Child and Adolescent Specialty Practice: The specialists on this team provide treatment and assessment to girls ages 3–19.
-Specialists work with a variety of issues including emotional regulation, anxiety, depression, attention and executive functioning, social skills, health concerns, grief, and adjustment to challenging life situations.
+More about our Child and Adolescent Specialty Practice: The specialists on this team provide treatment and assessment to clients ages 3–19.
+Specialists work with a variety of issues including emotional regulation, anxiety, depression, attention and executive functioning, cultural identity, social skills, health concerns, grief, and adjustment to challenging life situations.
 Parent counseling and postpartum/perinatal clinical services are also provided.
 Modalities and approaches to treatment include individual, family, and group therapy.
 Our specialists work and supervise from a variety of theoretical orientations, including CBT, mindfulness-based, developmental, and cultural-relational approaches.

-Full Time: This is a full-time position at 40 hours per week.
+Work Schedule: This is a full-time position at 40 hours per week.
 Supervised activities include clinical hours in individual, family and group therapy; supervision; training; orientation; practice development; and some research opportunities.
 Clinical hours are generally mid/late morning into the evening hours; some weekend hours are an option.